Permafrost/Tundra/SERVICES.md

 ### tundra.uri:decode

-Decodes arbitrarily specified URI-encoded strings, according to [RFC 2396] (application/x-www-form-urlencoded).
+Decodes arbitrarily specified URI-encoded strings formatted as per MIME media type application/x-www-form-urlencoded according to [RFC 2396].

 The following rules are applied in the conversion:
 * The alphanumeric characters `a` through `z`, `A` through `Z` and